ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

 --8<-- "energypylinear/objectives.py:objective"
 ```

 The objective function used in the linear program is the sum of these terms.
-They can be supplied as either a `epl.Term` and `epl.CustomObjectiveFunction` object or as a list of dictionaries.
+They can be supplied as either a `epl.Term` and `epl.CustomObjectiveFunction` object or as a dictionaries.

+## Examples

-## Simultaneous Price and Carbon Optimization
+### Simultaneous Price and Carbon Optimization

 `energypylinear` has two different objective functions (price or carbon) built into the library - these optimize for either price or carbon, but not both at the same time.